zxku/Allium58CAD/readme.md

 #### Tools Layer `Layer 1`
   - The "Tools" layer contains the number pad and the shortcut keys on the left half, with the navigation arrow keys and additional math and engineering related symbols on the right half
   - The left hand of this layer is intended to be the primary imput while 3D modeling, while your other hand remains on the mouse.
-This is why the left side is crammed full of programing to hold all of the macros in addition to the all important number pad for dimentions and data entry.
+This is why the left side is crammed full of programing to hold all of the macros in addition to the all important number pad for dimention and data entry.
 It should be noted that for solidworks, these keys do not cover all of my most frequently used commands.
 I have a lot of frequently used commands mapped to mouse gestures in the custom configurator.
   - In general, the Ergo Keyboard Community encorages no legend keycaps, touchtyping from memory only.
 However, the infrequency of using some of these shortcuts makes memorizing them difficult, Thus why I thought it would be important to have labeled legends.
 The touchtype memory is also effected by the shifting of the hand durring use.
 Although a much shorter distance that the standard SpaceMouse setup, the hand will still be required to shift back and forth between the number pad and the spacemouse position.
 (Additional Homing Keys are being considered to help this).
-  - There are two very frequently used keys that I have left out of the keymap because I have mapped them to the two keys on the spacemouse base.
+  - There are two other very frequently used commands that I have left out of the keymap because I have mapped them to the two keys on the spacemouse base.
     1) _Fit Normal To (a custom macro)_ - Executes "normal to" and then zooms to fit on the selected item, if one is selected.
 Great for working with non orthogonal working planes.
 Macro is set to execute "Normal To" and then "Zoom to Selection" in that order.
 If nothing selected, the zoom does nothing and it just re-orient to the closest orthogonal view.
     2) _Lock Rotation_ - This command is specific to the SpaceMouse and is used to lock it into a pan only mode.
 Excellent for moving around a sketch on a werid plane.
           >I've included a copy of my solidworks workspace settings in the firmware section for reference to how I have the other commands set up)

-  #### Tools Layer Modifier Keys
+  ###### Tools Layer Modifier Keys
   -  Workhorse and Control Mod Key Placement: All of the most used keys are grouped close to the spacemouse such that they should be able to be pressed with pinky or ring finger while holding the SpaceMouse Joystick. <sup>[1](#1)</sup>
   - Sketch Commands:  All of the sketch related shortcuts are activated using the Shift key as the modifier and then the legends top left listed command will be the action.
   - Model Commands:   All of the Model and Assembly related commands are activated using the Alt key as the modifier.
 The action is listed as the second line in the top left corner of the legend, underneath the sketch command mentioned above.